meltano/meltano/docs/src/docs/integration.md

 ### Pipeline environment variables

-To allow [loaders](/docs/plugins.html#loaders) and [transformers](/docs/plugins.html#transformers) to adapt their configuration and behavior based on the extractor and loader they are run with, [`meltano elt`](/docs/command-line-interface.html#elt) dynamically sets a number of pipeline-specific environment variables before compiling their configuration and invoking their executables.
+To allow [loaders](/docs/plugins.html#loaders) and [transformers](/docs/plugins.html#transformers) to adapt their configuration and behavior based on the extractor and loader they are run with, [`meltano elt`](/docs/command-line-interface.html#elt) dynamically sets a number of pipeline-specific [environment variables](/docs/configuration.html#environment-variables) before [compiling their configuration](/docs/configuration.html#expansion-in-setting-values) and [invoking their executables](/docs/configuration.html#accessing-from-plugins).

 #### Extractor variables

-In addition to variables [set through the environment](#pipeline-specific-configuration) or your project's [`.env` file](/docs/project.html#env), the following variables describing the [extractor](/docs/plugins.html#extractors) are available to loaders _and_ transformers:
+In addition to [variables available to all plugins](/docs/configuration.html#available-environment-variables), the following variables describing the [extractor](/docs/plugins.html#extractors) are available to loaders _and_ transformers:

 - `MELTANO_EXTRACTOR_NAME`: the extractor's `name`, e.g. `tap-gitlab`
 - `MELTANO_EXTRACTOR_NAMESPACE`: the extractor's `namespace`, e.g. `tap_gitlab`